-Coming out may have become a recognized life event for some because of the LGBTQ+ community, but it is an equally powerful experience of courage, rebirth, and honesty for millions of pot smokers and even those with serious diseases.
+Coming out may have become a recognized life event for some because of the LGBTQA+ community, but it is an equally powerful experience of courage, rebirth, and honesty for millions of cannabis consumers throughout North America.

-Coming out is a grand catharsis; a significant life event involving a brave defiance and self-confidence with which most straight, middle class “conforming” Americans simply cannot relate.
+Coming out is a grand catharsis; a significant life event involving a brave defiance interwoven with self-confidence.
+It’s something with which most straight, middle class “conforming” Americans cannot relate.

 Catharsis & Truth

 Coming out is the act of recognizing one’s true nature and declaring it for all others to see—with pride and determination.

 It involves embracing catharsis and honesty.
 We could argue over whether these elements are necessary for the happiness and contentment of the human spirit until the cows come home.
 My point isn’t to debate philosophy, but rather to proclaim the healing powers of honesty to oneself and those around them.